tmfontan/Mothership-Attendance/README.md

 To edit information on the screen, a user just needs to click on the default or current text shown.
 This will replace the current JLabel Component, which contains either the default or current text value, with the JTextField Component located beneath.
 The user's mouse will automatically be focused inside the text field which will contain the same default or custom text value.
 This process will appear as follows and applies for the email, phone number, address, and biography property fields:

+(Note: The Display Name value is a static string that is a combination of the user's first and last names.
+It cannot be changed or altered.)

 ![Alt Text](Screenshots/Screenshot_Profile_D.png)

 If an input field either contains the values " " or "Default", then it will automatically be deleted upon having the text field gain focus.
 The "Default" value will then reappear should the user exit from the input field without entering any information.

 The phone number text field is what's known as a formatted field.
 This means that the box will only accept a ten-character numerical argument which is automatically placed inside the format (XXX) - XXX - XXXX.
 Unlike the plain text fields previously shown in the project, this component is automatically created with a set of rules.
-They don't need to be defined such as the StudentID numerical range or email character restriction during the Account Creation process.
+They don't need to be defined such as the StudentID numerical range or email character restriction that was implemented during the Account Creation process.

 If a user wishes to change their current or the default profile picture selection, they first begin by clicking on the actual picture within the window.
 This will spawn the following window: